Aaron Yurkiewicz: Senior Staff

 8. Morbid Angel – Blessed are the Sick

 10. Candlemass – Live!
 (ARE YOU READY TO GO DOOM DANCING?!)

-Honorable Mention – Darkthrone – A Blaze in the Northern Sky
+Honorable Mention – Darkthrone – A Blaze in the Northern Sky, Motorhead – Overkill

 Hobbies: Good books, good music, good food, good beer.
 Not always in that order.

-Favorite films: Frankenstein/The Bride of Frankenstein, The Exorcist, The Silence of the Lambs, Seven, quality horror films in general.
+Favorite films: Frankenstein, The Exorcist, The Silence of the Lambs.

-Favorite drink: Local Crafts, Samuel Adams seasonal wares, and one Mr. James Beam.
+Favorite drink: Red Wine, Local Crafts and one Mr. James Beam.